top of page

 It is crucial that both the employers and your payees' details are complete, up-to-date, and accurately reported through STP and to the Super Funds using SuperStream.

-Employers must provide the payees' TFN to the Superannuation Funds to which their contributions are made.
-If the Super Fund doesn't have the payee's TFN, contributions may not be allocated within the seven-day period and returned.
-This will automatically result in a Superannuation Guarantee Charge (SGC) for you as the employer.
+If the Superannuation Funds to which their contributions are made don't have the payee's correct identity, contributions may not be allocated within the specified period and returned.
+This may automatically result in a Superannuation Guarantee Charge (SGC) for you as the employer.

 How can I verify that the Superannuation Funds are current when adding them to my payroll software?

 e-PayDay Go® has always included the ATO Super Fund Lookup.
-This is just one of the many superannuation data validation features we provide to assist in minimising contributions being returned.
+This is just one of the many superannuation data validation features we provide to assist in minimising superannuation guarantee contributions being returned.

 What are Qualifying Earnings (QE), and do I have to configure my payroll software to obtain the correct SG calculations?

 Qualifying Earnings (QE) are the earnings that meet specific criteria necessary for compliance with the Payday Super reporting requirements.
-Identifying these earnings is essential, as they determine the minimum amount of superannuation contributions that must be made on behalf of employees.
+Identifying these earnings is essential, as they determine the minimum amount of Superannuation Guarantee (SG) contributions that must be made on behalf of employees.

 Understanding QE is crucial to ensuring that the Superannuation Liability is correctly calculated, reported and paid. e-PayDay Go® fully supports QE and will meet the requirement to report the correct Q amount as of 1 July 2026.
-QE can not be Single Touch Payroll (STP) reported before this date.
+QE CAN NOT be reported in Single Touch Payroll (STP) before this date.

 Qualifying Earnings (QE) encompasses the following payments: